Python-Test-Engineer/PyTest-Cookbook/docs/workshop/pytest_101.md

 Markers are 'tags' which we can add to tests using `@pytest.mark.tag_name` and we can then select a particular marker using `pytest -m pytest -m tag_name`.

+We can assign the name of the marker after @pytest.mark

 ```
-@pytest.mark.tag_name
+import pytest

+@pytest.mark.tag_name # needs to be imported
 def test_use_marker_tag_name():
     assert True
 ```

-We can assign the name of the marker after @pytest.mark
+Like the `-k` option, we can use add/or/not:

+`python -m pytest -m 'outer or inner'`

 #### Registering